ahmetb/cloud-run-faq/README.md

 To identify your container instance while it’s running, generate a random UUID during the startup of your process and store it in a variable.

+### How can I find the number of instances running?

+Cloud Run currently does not offer you a way to learn the number of container instances running at a time.

+Ideally you should not care about this in a serverless world where your applications autoscale based on traffic patterns better and you only pay while a request is being handled (not the idle instance time).

 ### How can my service can tell it is running on Cloud Run?